mozman/ezdxf/docs/source/tutorials/getting_data.rst

     e.dxf.layer  # layer of the entity as string e.dxf.color  # color of the entity as integer

-See common DXF attributes:

-- :ref:`Common DXF attributes for DXF R12`
+See :ref:`Common graphical DXF attributes`
-- :ref:`Common DXF attributes for DXF R13 or later`

 If a DXF attribute is not set (a valid DXF attribute has no value), a ``DXFValueError`` will be raised.
 To avoid this use the :meth:`GraphicEntity.get_dxf_attrib` method with a default value::